Events

 The “hip” Philharmoniker

 When you hear the word “hip”, you probably first think of something fashionable, something that is particularly trendy at the moment.
-In music, however, the three letters stand for “historically informed performance”, i.e. for the original sound movement that has also taken hold in the symphonic repertoire since the 1960s and 1970s.
-With conductors such as Nikolaus Harnoncourt, John Eliot Gardiner and William Christie at the helm, the Berliner Philharmoniker also opened up to this trend.
-And with some of them, long-standing partnerships have even resulted, such as with the French maestra Emmanuelle Haïm, who returns to the orchestra in March 2023 with Handel’s oratorio Il trionfo del tempo.
+In music, however, the three letters stand for “historically informed performance”, that is, the original sound movement which has also taken hold in the symphonic repertoire since the 1960s and 1970s.
+The Berliner Philharmoniker also took up this trend with conductors such as Nikolaus Harnoncourt, John Eliot Gardiner and William Christie at the helm.
+And long-standing partnerships have even resulted with some of them, such as with the French maestra Emmanuelle Haïm, who returns to the orchestra in March 2023 with Handel’s oratorio Il trionfo del tempo.
 Not to mention that even many “traditional” conducting stars have benefited from the achievements of historically informed playing.
 In this panel discussion, we want to explore with orchestra members how much original sound there can be: where are the opportunities, where are the limits?

-The bundle of energy that is thr Venezuelan maestro Gustavo Dudamel is in his element with the music of this programme.
-For his three concerts in May 2023, he brings a new work by Mexican composer Gabriela Ortíz, born in 1964, who combines contemporary techniques with Afro-Cuban influences.
-He introduces the Argentinean Alberto Ginastera, who died in 1983 and who – like Béla Bartók in Hungary – enriched his modern tonal language with folk elements from his homeland.
-And he conducts the main work, the Second Symphony of the unconventional American Charles Ives, who linked the Central European tradition from Bach to Wagner with music from his own world: with hymns, church songs and marches.
+The Venezuelan maestro Gustavo Dudamel is a bundle of energy – and completely in his element with the music on this programme.
+For his three concerts in May 2023, he brings a new work by the Mexican composer Gabriela Ortíz, born in 1964, which combines contemporary techniques with Afro-Cuban influences.
+He presents the Argentine composer Alberto Ginastera, who died in 1983 and – like Béla Bartók in Hungary – augmented his modern tonal idiom with folk elements from his homeland.
+And, as the main work of this concert, Dudamel also conducts the Second Symphony by the unconventional American Charles Ives, who combined the central European tradition from Bach to Wagner with music from his own environment: anthems, hymns and marches.
 A musical melting pot!

 Sun 13 February 2022 “How powerful must be your magic tone!”